Global Developmental Delay in Children (3 Months–3 Years): Early Signs Every Parent Should Know

 • Is unable to hold objects that are within reach

-• You do not move your eyes or head around to look at moving objects.
+• Not move the eyes or head around to look at moving objects.

 1. Unable to roll over